mzrobek/arduino/README.md

 # arduino
-These are the small projects with which I discover the Arduino platform
+These are the small projects through which I discover the Arduino platform